Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 Why does the proposed point system for water capacity allocation put “an orderly and sequential expansion of the community outward from the existing built-up area” in the same category as “efficient land use”?
 These two seem unrelated, and arguably at odds with each other.
 There is nothing efficient about expanding the boundary of the built up area - it means fewer people on more land, more town infrastructure with less tax revenue, more energy and pollution per capita.
 For the sake of clarity, the expansion of the boundary of the town’s built-up area should be assigned to its own category.
 Further, as an option that has almost actively works against the interests of the corporation of the Town of Collingwood and its existing residents, should it not also be assigned a negative score?

-Nick Clayton asked almost 3 years ago
+Nick Clayton asked about 3 years ago

 Thank you, the Town appreciates feedback on the proposed Allocation Policy and merit-based points system.